exoplatform/exo-documentation/docs/Administration.rst

 -  Adding or removing Applications
 -  Editing the space's navigation

-even if you are not a member on that space.

 .. tip: You can find :ref:`here <Manage-Space-Settings>` the possible actions for a space's manager.